 At Infinity Retina, we always recommend that our patients first address any underlying conditions or factors that could be contributing to macular edema (such as diabetes, inflammation and hypertension), especially since macular edema is a symptom rather than a condition on its own.

-Additionally, Dr. Parvus can perform an intravitreal injection (IVI), an extremely common and painless medical procedure during which medication is administered into your eye through a needle.
+Additionally, Dr. Brown can perform an intravitreal injection (IVI), an extremely common and painless medical procedure during which medication is administered into your eye through a needle.